vanessafarraye/iterators_hmwk/README.md

 **Formatting**

-4. Sort the receipt alphabetically.
+4. Sort(!) the receipt alphabetically.
 5. Fix the random capitalization in titles.
+6. If the line items contain(!) a refund, print "Contains Refund" somewhere on the receipt.
-6. Returns / Refunds: If a number is negative, turn it red!
+7. Returns / Refunds: If a number is negative, turn it red!

 **Bonuses**

-7. Zepplins are on sale!
-Filter for Zepplin in the title, discount them 10%.
+8. Zepplins are on sale!
+Filter(!) for "Zepplin" in the title and discount them 10%.
-8. Coupons!
+9. Coupons!
 Check to see if any of the coupons apply to the line items.
-9. Super Bonus: Take a look at `cash_register.html`.
+10. Super Bonus: Take a look at `cash_register.html`.
 See the commented out form element?
 Add it back in.
 Can you dynamically add items to the receipt?

 ### Helper Functions